sshtukin/ToDoList/README.md

 # ToDoList
-Simple ToDoList android app with notifications, based on RecyclerViews.
+Simple ToDoList android app with notifications, based on RecyclerViews and CardViews.

 ### Adding task